psx-spx/psx-spx.github.io/docs/graphicsprocessingunitgpu.md

   8-23  Not used (zero)
 ```
 Note: Interlace must be enabled to see all lines in 480-lines mode (interlace
-is causing ugly flickering, so a non-interlaced low resolution image is
+causes ugly flickering, so a non-interlaced low resolution image typically has
-typically having better quality than a high resolution interlaced image, a
+better quality than a high resolution interlaced image, a pretty bad example
-pretty bad example are the intro screens shown by the BIOS).
-The Display Area
+is the intro screens shown by the BIOS).
+The Display Area Color Depth bit does
-Color Depth does NOT affect the Drawing Area (the Drawing Area is
+NOT affect GP0 draw commands, which always draw in 15 bit.
+However, the
-\<always\> 15bit).<br/>
+Vertical Interlace flag DOES affect GP0 draw commands.<br/>
 When the "Reverseflag" is set, the display scrolls down 2 lines or so, and
 colored regions are getting somehow hatched/distorted, but black and white
 regions are still looking okay.
 Don't know what that's good for?
 Probably